FOR IMMEDIATE RELEASE:

 “The bipartisan farm bill passed by the Senate affirms what millions of people across the country know to be true: SNAP reduces hunger and poverty, and protecting and strengthening SNAP—not cutting it—is the right way forward,” said Ron Deutsch, Executive Director at the Fiscal Policy Institute.
 “We thank Senators Schumer and Gillibrand for voting for the Senate farm bill and urge them to work with their colleagues in the House to ensure that the final farm bill is based on the Senate’s SNAP provisions.”

 About Hunger Solutions New York, Inc.

 Hunger Solutions New York is a statewide non-profit organization dedicated to alleviating hunger.
-We promote awareness of hunger in communities across the state, awareness about programs that address hunger, full participation in hunger assistance programs for all who are eligible, public policies that contribute to ending hunger, and public awareness of the economic benefit of anti-hunger programs.
+We promote awareness of hunger, participation in federally funded nutrition assistance programs for all who are eligible, and public policies that contribute to ending hunger.
+We also raise awareness of the health, economic and educational benefits of anti-hunger programs.